International Space Weather Camp (ISWC)

 The International Space Weather Camp (selected topics course SPA489 and SPA689) covers various aspects related to Space Weather, comprising cosmic ray particle transport theory, plasma physics, solar physics, heliospheric physics, computer simulations for modeling and understanding local Space Weather, and the impact on Earth’s atmosphere, satellites, and space vehicles.

-ISWC 2024 UAH Camp Lead
+ISWC 2026 UAH Camp Lead

-This course consists of three parts:
+This camp consists of three parts:

-If your application is successful, eligible expenses including airfare, mileage, lodging (in Northern Germany at the German Aerospace Center (DLR) and at The University of Alabama in Huntsville, USA), and tuition for the ISWC course will be covered.
+If your application is successful, eligible expenses, including airfare, mileage, lodging (in Northern Germany at the German Aerospace Center (DLR) and at The University of Alabama in Huntsville, USA), and tuition for the ISWC course will be covered.

 Applicant Eligibility